ShujiaHuang/cmdbtools/README.md

-# cmdbtools: A command line tool for CMDB varaints browser
+# cmdbtools: A command line tools for CMDB varaints browser

 ## Introduction